millejoh/emacs-ipython-notebook/doc/source/index.rst

 * (optional) python-mode:
   It should work with either python.el or python-mode.el.
-  Fabian Gallina's `python.el`_ is required to use ``ein:notebook-console-open`` command.
+  Fabian Gallina's `python.el`_ is required to use :el:symbol:`ein:notebook-console-open` command.
 * (optional) `auto-complete.el`_
-  You need to configure subpackage ``ein-ac`` to enable this feature.
+  You need to configure :el:symbol:`ein:use-auto-complete` to enable this feature.
 * (optional) `smartrep.el`_:
   This package enables you to omit typing prefix keys (e.g., ``C-c C-n C-n C-n ...`` instead of ``C-c C-n C-c C-n C-c C-n ...``).
-  You need to configure subpackage ``ein-smartrep`` to enable this feature.
+  You need to configure :el:symbol:`ein:use-smartrep` to enable this feature.

-Also, EIN heavily relies on standard Emacs libraries including EWOC and EIEIO.
+Also, EIN heavily relies on standard Emacs libraries including EWOC, EIEIO and json.el.
 EIN is currently tested in Emacs 24.1.

 .. _IPython: http://ipython.org/
 .. _websocket.el: https://github.com/ahyatt/emacs-websocket